webpack-contrib/eslint-loader/README.md

 This option will enable caching of the linting results into a file.
 This is particularly useful in reducing linting time when doing a full build.

+This can either be a `boolean` value or the cache directory path(ex: `'./.eslint-loader-cache'`).

-The cache file is written to the `./node_modules/.cache` directory.
+If `cache: true` is used, the cache file is written to the `./node_modules/.cache` directory.
+This is the recommended usage.

 #### `formatter` (default: eslint stylish formatter)